 Our purpose is to prevent damage to underground facilities.
 To promote safety, we provide an efficient and effective communications network among project owners, designers, excavators, and facility owners.

-In addition, we provide electronic mapping services which provide members with significant savings in time and money.
-Safety presentations are available to facility owner/operators, excavators, and first responders.
-We heighten public awareness through our attendance at trade shows and safety conferences, and provide mailing services for compliance with state and federal regulations.
+Public Awareness is a critical part of the service we provide.
+Safety presentations are available to facility owner/operators, designers, excavators, and first responders.
+We heighten public awareness through our regional Safety Days, attendance at trade shows and safety conferences, homeowner outreach via postcards and surrounding neighbor postcards, banner programs, print ads, radio ads and other media options, including Pandora.
+We also provide mailing services for compliance with state and federal regulations.

-Since its inception in 1972, Pennsylvania One Call System has increased its membership from 6 utilities to 3,478 underground facility owner/operators from the following industries: cable television, electric, gas, propane, Marcellus shale, pipeline, sewer, telecommunications, telephone, water and government, including state, county, city, borough, townships of the 1st class, townships of the 2nd class, and municipal authorities.
-Members also include private master meter companies, manufactured housing, and individual entities owning underground facilities which cross public roads.
+Since its inception in 1972, Pennsylvania One Call System has increased its membership from 6 utilities in one county to 3,502 underground facility owner/operators in all 67 counties from the following industries: cable television, electric, gas, propane, Marcellus shale, pipeline, sewer, telecommunications, telephone, water and government, including state, county, city, borough, townships of the 1st class, townships of the 2nd class, and municipal authorities.
+Members also include private master meter companies, manufactured housing communities, and private entities, such as schools, hospitals, manufacturing sites, owning underground facilities which cross public roads.

-Use of the service by excavators increased from 389 calls the first year to a peak of 717,779 in 2013.
+Use of the service increased from 389 work location requests the first year reaching a record breaking 755,843 in 2014.

 DEVELOPMENT TO DATE